 Vehicle Manufacturing

-Tesla operates a global manufacturing network centred on five principal Gigafactories.
-Gigafactory Shanghai is the company's highest-volume production facility, capable of producing over 950,000 vehicles annually and serving both the Chinese domestic market and export markets across Asia and Europe.
-Gigafactory Fremont in California, the company's original production facility, manufactures Model S, Model 3, Model X, and Model Y vehicles.
-Gigafactory Berlin-Brandenburg, located outside Berlin, serves the European market.
-Gigafactory Texas in Austin houses the company's headquarters and produces the Cybertruck, Model Y, and serves as the centre for next-generation vehicle development.
-Gigafactory Nevada, the company's first purpose-built facility, focuses primarily on battery cell and pack production alongside the Tesla Semi.
+Tesla operates a global manufacturing network centred on major factories in the United States, China, and Germany.
+Gigafactory Shanghai has been one of the company's highest-volume production facilities and serves both the Chinese domestic market and export markets.
+Gigafactory Fremont manufactures legacy vehicle lines, Gigafactory Berlin-Brandenburg serves the European market, Gigafactory Texas houses the company's headquarters and produces newer vehicle lines, and Gigafactory Nevada focuses primarily on battery cell and pack production alongside the Tesla Semi.
+Current capacity figures should be checked against Tesla's latest quarterly update.

 Energy Storage

 Beyond vehicles, Tesla's energy storage division deploys utility-scale Megapack battery systems and residential Powerwall units.
-Energy storage deployments reached 14.7 GWh in 2024, representing explosive growth and adding further mineral demand beyond the automotive segment.
+Energy storage deployments reached 46.7 GWh in 2025, adding further mineral demand beyond the automotive segment.
 Each Megapack unit contains lithium, iron, phosphate, and copper in quantities comparable to dozens of vehicle battery packs.
-The Lathrop, California Megafactory produces approximately 10,000 Megapacks annually, with additional manufacturing capacity planned.

 Revenue and Financial Position